University of the Pacific (United States): Admissions

 Undergraduate admission to University of the Pacific is rated as "more selective" by U.S. News & World Report.
-For fall 2021, Pacific received 10,854 freshmen applications; 8,606 were admitted (79%).
-The average GPA of enrolled freshmen was 3.82, while the average SAT score was 1247.
+For fall 2023, Pacific received 5,763 freshmen applications; 5,467 were admitted (95%).
+The average GPA of enrolled freshmen was 3.63, while the average SAT score was 1282.

-Rankings
+Reputation and rankings

 The 2023 U.S. News & World Report ranking of U.S. colleges and universities ranked University of the Pacific No. 151 in the "Top National Universities" category.
 Also for 2023, USN&WR ranked Pacific 56th in "Best Value School," 82nd for "Social Mobility" and No. 100 for "Best College for Veterans."
 The 2022 Wall Street Journal/Times Higher Education College Rankings ranked Pacific 19th for "Best Universities in the West."
 In 2022 the Georgetown University Center on Education and the Workforce ranked Pacific No. 1 in the U.S. in career earnings for low-income students who attend colleges that enroll high percentages of Pell Grant Recipients.